changing bank accounts checklist

 Tip: Before you close your old account, download or request all your bank statements and receipts.
 After you close your account, you normally will not be able to access these documents any more.

 Have your former bank close your old bank account.
-Some banks charge a fee of up to 50 francs when you close your account or terminate your banking relationship.
+Some banks charge a fee when you close your account or terminate your banking relationship.
 You should normally only close your account once your new private account is up and running.

 More on this topic: